jeferson-sb/portfolio/content/articles/css-color-mix.md

 <ColorMix method="hsl" controls="colorSpace" style="--left: hsl(0 50% 50%); --right: #7acedd;" />

-Notice the suttle different tones of purple when switching between colorspaces.
+Notice the subtle different tones of purple when switching between colorspaces.
 Behind the scenes both colors are converted to the given colorspace.
-Some methods may have a wide range of colors than others, thus represeting a distinct mixed color.
+Some methods may have a wide range of colors than others, thus representing a distinct mixed color.

 ## Alpha

 There is a significant change when using alpha colors where colors have their components (chroma, lightness, hue) converted to rgb channels and premultiplied with three alpha values, one for each channel (red, green and blue).

 Follow the example below where mixes 50% opaque red with 90% opaque green.
-Since the amount of both colors are ommited, the are both at 50%.
+Since the amount of both colors are omitted, the are both at 50%.

 ```css
 .mix {